h15200/notes/looker.md

 - don't join in extraneous views
 - use fields parameter to limit fields surfaced to the end user
 - comment out or delete extra auto-generated explores in the model file
+- if joining something that you just want to keep in the same field (the user doesn't care of displayName came from a join), use `view_label` and add that to the original explore name camel cased
+- if you are using an indirect join and want to hide the middle join, use join param `fields` with an empty [].

 ## Model Design Best Practices